 What are heat exhaustion?

 Heat exhaustion or heat illness happens when your body gets too hot.
-This occurs when your internal temperature reaches at least 104°F. Heatstroke is much more serious than heat exhaustion.
-It can cause shock, organ failure, or brain damage.
-In extreme cases, heatstroke can kill you.
+It occurs when your body temperature reaches at least 104°F. Heat exhaustion is less serious than heat stroke.

 How bad is my heat exhaustion?